yumy-yumy/topic-model/src/model description.md

 Dynamic time graph is designed to discover how topics change over time.

-Input: a set of documents}
+Input: a set of documents

 Output: a data structure encoding graph

 Algorithm:

 1. Set a constraint on Hellinger distance Hmax
 2. Group data by year
 3. For each year, compute a reasonable topic num based on the number of documents and then train LDA to obtain topic distributions